ad-freiburg/qlever/benchmark/Usage.md

 Adding the configuration options and passing values to them.

 ### Adding options
 Adding configuration options is done with the `addConfigurationOptions` function.
 More specifically, it's done by adding `BenchmarkConfigurationOption` objects to the passed instance of `BenchmarkConfiguration`, using the apt named `addConfigurationOption` function.
+These `BenchmarkConfigurationOption` objects are created using the `makeBenchmarkConfigurationOption` function.

 A `BenchmarkConfigurationOption` describes four things about a configuration option:

 1. What **type** of values it takes.
-Integer, boolean, basically everything is possible, as long as there is a converter from JSON back to its own type defined in `nlohmann::json`.
-Or written by you.
+The following types are available:
+  - Boolean.
+  - `std::string`.
+  - Integer.
+  - Floating point.
+  - A `std::vector` of the previous options.

 2. The name of the option.

 3. A description of the option.
-Should there be a default value, you should write it down here for other users.

 4. If it has a default value.
 If it hasn't, people will always have to provide their own value at run time.